PoisotLab/ms_metaweb_transfer/manuscript.md

 processes [@Price2003MacThe]; which is evidenced by the presence of conserved backbones in food webs [@DallaRiva2016ExpEvo], strong evolutionary signature on prey choice [@Stouffer2012EvoCon], and strong phylogenetic signature in food web intervality [@Eklof2016PhyCom].
+Phylogenetic reconstruction has also previously been used for understanding ancestral plant-insect interaction networks [@Braga2021PhyRec].
 Taken together, these considerations suggest that phylogenies can reliably be used to transfer knowledge on species interactions.

 In our use-case we show that phylogenetic transfer learning is indeed an effective approach to predict the Canadian mammalian metaweb.
 This showcases